 Joined by Senator Tammy Baldwin, Rep. Jesús “Chuy” García and former Labor Secretary Robert Reich, Walmart employees will make the case for why frontline associates, who have raised numerous red flags on Walmart’s slow response to the pandemic, have the best understanding of necessary policies to keep themselves, their customers and communities safe.

-To RSVP for Walmart associates’ alternative shareholder meeting on Thursday, May 28 at 3:00pm EDT, email [email protected]
+To RSVP for Walmart associates’ alternative shareholder meeting on Thursday, May 28 at 3:00pm EDT, email [email protected].
+More details below.

 A comprehensive timeline by United for Respect and the Center for Popular Democracy underscores the consistent failure of Walmart’s executive team to properly manage this crisis, despite warnings from as early as January 2020.
 In some cases, Walmart took more than seven weeks following the CDC’s urging for employers to plan for social distancing to announce limits on the number of customers permitted in stores; even still, recent store closures reveal Walmart failed to properly enforce social distancing.